Austinkuria/clinique-beauty/README.md

 1. **Report Bugs**: Found a bug?
 Please open an issue with detailed information.
 2. **Feature Suggestions**: Have an idea?
 Let us know by creating a new issue or starting a discussion.
 3. **Code Contributions**: Fork the repository, create a new branch for your feature or fix, and submit a pull request.
-Ensure your code follows the project's style guidelines.

 ### Steps to Contribute:
 - Fork this repository.